 Remarketing Agent.
-The Remarketing Agent may at any time resign by giving at least sixty (60) days' notice to the Authority, the Trustee and the Liquidity Facility Provider.
-In addition, the Remarketing Agent may be removed at any time, upon at least thirty (30) days' prior notice, at the direction of the Authority, by an instrument filed with the Remarketing Agent, the Trustee and the Liquidity Facility Provider and upon at least thirty (30) days' notice to the Remarketing Agent.
+The Remarketing Agent may at any time resign by giving at least 60 days' notice to the Authority and the Trustee.
+In addition, the Remarketing Agent may be removed at any time, upon at least 30 days' prior notice, at the direction of the Authority, by an instrument filed with the Remarketing Agent, and the Trustee and upon at least thirty (30) days' notice to the Remarketing Agent.